 NURS 301 Transitions to Baccalaureate Nursing • 3 Cr.

 This bridge course provides the conceptual background and essential skills for success in a baccalaureate nursing program and the professional nursing role.
 Course covers: critical thinking, scholarly writing, communication and leadership skills at the BSN level, as well as the relationship between research, theory, and evidence-based practice.
 Students will conduct a reflective analysis of life-long learning goals.
-Prerequisites: Acceptance into BSN program, graduated from state approved associate degree nursing program, and passed NLCEX.
+Prerequisites: Acceptance into BSN program, graduated from state approved associate degree nursing program, and passed NCLEX.

 After completing this class, students should be able to:

 - Develop a personal philosophy of professional nursing and create an action plan that values the ideal of lifelong learning to support excellence in nursing practice.